pngan/gitops-home/setup.md

 This home server supports a central repository for application logs.
 This is provided by a [`seq` server](https://datalust.co/seq).
 The kubernetes manifest file for installing the seq server is provided in the file `seqserver.yaml`.
 The docker-compose file for seq was converted to `seqserver.yaml` by running the tool [`Kompose`](https://kompose.io/) over it.

+## Install Kubernetes Horizontal Pod Autoscaler

+Install the official [Kubernetes autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) that can increase the number of pods according to the CPU or memory used.
+A prerequisite for running the autoscaler is to install the [Metric Server](https://github.com/kubernetes-sigs/metrics-server) which collects cluster metrics used by the autoscaler to determine whether scaling is required.
+To install the metrics server in microk8s, run the command:

+`microk8s enable metrics-server`